tsmanner/terrasa-private/planning.md

 #### Final Chamber
+Taruka Asto
+Yori Olaya
+Ilin Huaman
+Hawka Chipana
+Yuraq Cacha

-Chaplain is there to offer the basis of their equipment and to guide them through the process of imbuing it with power.
+The chaplain and <name>, the quartermaster, are there to offer the basis of their equipment and to guide them through the process of imbuing it with power.

 ## Other Puzzles

 Eight Queens puzzle in person like in Indiana Jones

-## Notes

-Tattoo builds charges on hit:
-For 3 charges (or so) you can use a reaction to deflect missiles on a melee strike.
-If reduced to 0, you can spend 1 ki to cast heat metal on the weapon or something.
-Release reaction could blind an enemy for X rounds when they miss with an attack (during patient defense?).
-Release to deal level in damage to enemies in 5' radius per charge